audgirka/ansible-portal-chart/README.md

 ## Introduction

-This chart depends on the [Red Hat Developer Hub (RHDH) Backstage chart](https://github.com/redhat-developer/rhdh-chart/blob/main/charts/backstage/README.md) to deploy self-service automation using the [Helm](https://helm.sh) package manager.
+This chart deploys the AAP self-service technical preview using the Helm chart packaging format.

 This chart is designed for use alongside an Ansible Automation Platform (AAP) instance, so you can authenticate with AAP.